Shedding New Light on Jewish Traditions

 PHIL ROSENBERG - Immediate Past President

-STEVE LEBERSTIEN – Executive Vice President Vice-President Administration
+STEVE LEBERSTIENExecutive Vice President

 Steve Leberstien has been part of the OR HADASH community since 2009 when he reconnected with his high school sweetheart, Sandy Saull.
 He officially became a member in 2018, the year he and Sandy were married by Rabbi Josh.

 Steve is a proud graduate of Philadelphia’s Central High School, and has a background in engineering.
 He held various engineering and marketing positions with DuPont and Bayer before moving to the publishing industry as Director of Operations for U.S. Tech, a trade journal for the electronics industry.
-Steve now owns a property management company and was previously Building & Grounds chair and VP
+Steve now owns a property management company and was previously Building & Grounds chair and VP of Finance at Temple Beth El, a reconstructionist congregation in Newark, Delaware.
+Steve is honored to have been asked to take a board position at OH, which has been so warm and welcoming.

 CAROLYN SAVITZKY - Spiritual Life Chair Co-Chair

 Carolyn has been actively engaged at Or Hadash since she and husband Martin became members in the mid 1990’s.
 Their daughter Robyn, celebrated becoming both a Bat Mitzvah and a confirmand at Or Hadash.
 Carolyn immediately became involved in the community and during her first two years served as co-chair of the Publicity Committee and sat on the Board.
 Shortly after, she began teaching in the religious school.
 She has also served on the Board as an at large member and as co-chair of Development.
 Over the years, she was involved in two long-range planning committees, was a member of the community life, chesed, ritual and membership committees and performed in many Purim Spiels.
 She has enjoyed both the social and spiritual aspects of belonging to and participating in the Or Hadash community.
 Outside of Or Hadash, Carolyn currently serves as the Chairman of the Bux-Mont Kehillah, is a life member of Hadassah and is presently President of the Raoul Wallenberg Chapter.
-Carolyn not only teaches at Or Hadash but also tutors B’nai Mitzvah students and teaches at Ohev Shalom in Richboro.
+Carolyn not only teaches at Or Hadash but also tutors B’nai Mitzvah students and teaches at Temple Sinai

-BARRIE GLASBERG MITTICA - Education Steering Committee Co-Chair
+JEN LAVENBERG - Education Steering Committee Co-Chair

-BEN WACHTEL - Education Steering Committee Co-Chair
+SARA POPKIN - Education Steering Committee Co-Chair

 Committee Chairs

-ROBERT GOLDBERG-ALBERTS - Chair Adult Education Committee
+Manny Rosenberg - Adult Education Committee Chair

 WARREN YOUNG - Buildings and Grounds Committee Chair